hunterdyar/xr-interaction-library/content/Notes/teleportation-notes/_index.md

 title: Notes on Teleportation
 ---

+{{< hint info >}}
+This document was originally published in 2019 on the 'Immersive Media Pocket Reference', a previous collection of design notes that has since been removed and replaced with more specific projects, like this one and the [guidebook](http://guidebook.hdyar.com).
+The tone/content of this page may seem different.

+I am continuously working to "break apart" the notes from this original document to per-topic pages on this site.
+Further updates will happen there.
+{{< /hint >}}
 Teleportation is a simple mechanic to implement, but a difficult mechanic to implement well.
 Teleportation has a lot of depth.

 See the [Glossary entry on Teleportation](../glossary/Locomotion/Teleportation.md) for definitions.